TheImagingSource/tiscamera/doc/design.md

 The interaction between camera object and backend is done through the abstract DeviceInterface class.

+Each backend has to be known to the BackendLoader that keeps LibraryHandles and uses them for periodic device indexing

 ## Algorithms

 Our algorithms can be found in a separate library.
 This library can be used